 Small Steps to Start

 DASH isn't an eating plan you follow for a short time.
-It's designed to be a lifelong part of diabetes care.
+It's designed to be a lifelong part of diabetes nutrition.

 Because of this, you can ease into it.
 Start by cutting out sodas or adding in fruits and vegetables to every meal.
 Bring spices to the table and leave the saltshaker in the cabinet — or throw it out!
 The diet gives you the flexibility to choose how you want to begin and what steps to take and when.